lsi117/movieReview/README.md

 # Movie Review

-This is an app that I made that will allow you to add a movie and then rate it !
+This is a fullstack rails app that I made that will allow you to add a movie and then rate it !
 Each user can leave a comment and rating.

 ---